Frequently asked questions

 Other questions

-How many people will use the path?
+How many people will use the pathway?

 Will there be privacy and security for property owners along the river?